Registering post-1989 forest land

 - an electronic shapefile of your land.

-You may want to get independent advice on registering in the ETS before submitting your application.
+Before submitting your application you may want to get independent advice on registering in the ETS.

 - land details, such as certificates of title or Māori Land Court reference(s)

-- evidence that the forest is eligible.
-This can include:
+- evidence that the forest is eligible, such as:

 - forest maps showing the forest type and year of establishment